Katvusha/Katvusha/README.md

 Excited to leverage my programming & design skills gained from Le Wagon and my past experiences as a building modeller/drafter.

-- 🔭 I’m currently working on developing a portfolio website using Rails & Javascript.
+- 🔭 I’m currently working on developing a portfolio website using Django.

 - 🌱 I’m currently learning React, Python and Django.